 – Self-textured ‘ribbed’ fabrics add dimension, if using a single ‘block’ fabric colour

-– Lush fabrics add a refined touch are a bit more grown up looking.
+– Lush fabrics add a refined touch and are a bit more ‘grown up’ looking

 The easiest way to select the best upholstery fabric for my sofa or chair?

-Ask your closest DOMO sales consultant for advice on the best upholstery for your family.
-Moreover, many of DOMO’s bands stock an array of customisable sofas, chairs, armchairs, ottomans and more.
-Most publish the Martindale Count on their fabric swatches, so this score is easy for us to find.
+Ask your nearest DOMO sales consultant for advice on the best upholstery for your family.
+Moreover, many of DOMO’s brands stock an array of customisable sofas, chairs, armchairs, ottomans and more.
+Most publish the Martindale Count on their fabric swatches, so this score is easy for us to advise.
 Keep in mind, the retail price will vary dependent on the fabric chosen.

 LEARN MORE about care of upholstered furniture here.